Education Laws and Regulations

 9. meet state board/agency approvals, accreditation association approvals as set forth in Department guidelines;

-10. include related instruction that shall be primarily taught by licensed vocational technical teachers in the specific program area.
+10. include related instruction that shall be primarily taught by licensed career technical education teachers in the specific program area.
 Academic teachers may assist in the delivery of related instruction components when their particular expertise will enhance the instruction;

 11. be free of bias and stereotyping;